Strictly ‘lost the plot’ by casting ‘pro dancer’ Layton Williams, says Esther Rantzen

 Strictly bosses ‘lost the plot’ by casting ‘pro dancer’ Layton Williams, says Dame Esther Rantzen

-Former contestant said West End star has been ‘hogging the limelight… since his first week’
+Former contestant said West End star had been ‘hogging the limelight… since his first week’

 Dame Esther Rantzen has argued that Strictly Come Dancing finalist Layton Williams should never have been a part of the competition.